-”.

-13 The Occupational Safety and Health Legislation Amendment and Repeal Act 2004 Pt.
+12 The Occupational Safety and Health Legislation Amendment and Repeal Act 2004 Pt.
 6 Div.
 3 reads as follows:

-“

 Division 3 — Transitional provisions

 71. Existing referrals to safety and health magistrate

 (1) A matter referred to a safety and health magistrate under the Occupational Safety and Health Act 1984 and not finally determined before the commencement of section 65 —